About

 Elliot's Touch was set up in 2015 by Donna and Paul Stevens following the death of their baby son Elliot to Mitochondrial Disease and Cardiomyopathy.

-Elliot had been treated at his local hospital, Musgrove Park in Taunton, before being taken to Bristol Children's Hospital, which cared for him until he was transferred to The Flamingo Ward at Great Ormond Street (GOSH) in London on January 1 2015.
-At GOSH he was on the Cardiac Intensive Care Unit (CICU) which provides intensive care for children with conditions involving the heart, lungs or airways.
-Elliot underwent four successful but brutal operations, but after the fifth procedure he suffered complications and passed away on March 3rd 2015.
+When Elliot became seriously unwell in late 2014, he was treated at his local hospital, Musgrove Park in Taunton where he suffered several cardiac arrests.
+After stabilising him, he was taken to Bristol Children's Hospital, which provided expert cardiology care, and it was here that the doctors suspected he was suffering from a genetic illness that had affected his heart.
+He was transferred to The Flamingo Ward at Great Ormond Street (GOSH) in London on 1 January 2015 and placed on the Cardiac Intensive Care Unit (CICU) which provides intensive care specifically for children with conditions involving the heart, lungs or airways.
+Elliot underwent four successful but brutal operations and the medical team fought valiantly for three months, but after the fifth procedure he suffered complications and passed away on March 3rd 2015.

 Following his death, Elliot's family began raising money for the Wallace and Gromit Grand Appeal at Bristol Children's Hospital.
-Within a short time, an amazing amount of money was raised, and Donna and Paul realised what phenomenal support they had from family, friends and the local community.
-They decided to set up a charity in Elliot's name to help fund equipment and research in children's wards and specialist hospitals dealing with complex and rare diseases.
-They called it Elliot's Touch, knowing that their little son had inspired so many people with his smile, his warmth and his fighting spirit.
+Within a short time, an incredible amount of money had been raised, and Donna and Paul realised what phenomenal support they had from family, friends and the local community.
+They decided to set up a charity in Elliot's name to help fund equipment and research in children's wards and specialist hospitals, particularly those dealing with complex and rare diseases.
+They called the charity Elliot's Touch, knowing that their little son had inspired so many people with his smile, his warmth and his fighting spirit.

 Donna and Paul Stevens.